 Metal is an extremely tricky subject to reproduce in 3D.
 To make it look believable we need to pay attention to many different things: details in specular highlights, rusty parts, edge scratches, roughness and glossiness variation.
-In this training, I'll show you how to easily create an old and rusty metal.
+In this Blender tutorial (opens in new tab), I'll show you how to easily create an old and rusty metal.
 We'll also cover various properties of the old metal and ways to reproduce it using material layers.

 First we need to start with a pretty basic material, to which we will add details, one layer at a time.
 So, we'll make a dull metal base, cover it with rust, then go even further and scratch the surface until it looks terrible (which is what we want, in this case).
 In the final step we'll place the lamps to emphasise the material's highlights.

 What I find interesting is that if we think in terms of material layers, rather complex material, the CG metal, becomes easy to understand and reproduce.
 This practice of decomposing works well when paired with Blender material nodes.
 Do scratches happen to appear only on the edges?
 This feature can be represented by Mix shader and Dirty Vertex Colour, used as a mix factor.
 Rust splotches?
 Just use some kind of built-in procedural noise to get this effect.